walze/waffles/README.md

 # Waffles 2.0

-**Waffles** is DataCamp Design System comprised of modern React components.
+**Waffles** is DataCamp Design System and React components library.

 ## Using React Components